E P I L O G U E

 This is blasphemy: blasphemy against justice.

-be concerned about what is being sold as truth worldwide and on
+concerned about what is being sold as truth worldwide and on a large scale.

-is known to be different, or where it is only appropriate to be
+to be different, or where it is only appropriate to be silent, or only

-silent, or only candid to admit that one does not know.
-The liar
+candid to admit that one does not know.

 We should, for where anything can pass for true and respectable